Plan Your Perfect Summer Travel Capsule Wardrobe

 I don’t need to tell you how hot it can get in certain places over the summer.
 So hot in fact that even if you aren’t at the beach intentionally tanning, the back of your neck and shoulders are bound to turn pink from a sunburn.
-A white button down shirt prevents your skin from the harsh rays and is lightweight enough that you can actually wear it somewhat comfortably during the hot summer days.
+A white button down shirt prevents your skin from burning due to the harsh rays and is lightweight enough that you can actually wear it somewhat comfortably during the hot summer days.
 It’s also a perfect coverup if you plan to visit any religious sites and need your shoulders covered.
 Combine the white button down with the soft pants and you’ll be allowed in every entrance.
 Plus, you can always tie the shirt around your waist if you decide it’s just too hot to wear at that moment.

 9. Black High Waisted Shorts

 Like I mentioned above, jeans are a no-go if you are traveling to a true summertime destination.
 The material is just too thick.
-And, even if you are visiting a locale where your thighs wouldn’t sweat off from jean shorts, would they really be a comfortable option for you?
+And, even if you are visiting a locale where your thighs wouldn’t sweat profusely from jean shorts, would they really be a comfortable option for you?
 If you have the body type where jean shorts fit you well and don’t ride up, then more power to you.
 I am envious because jean shorts are a classic!
 But no matter how hard I try, jean shorts just don’t fit me that well.
 What does fit me splendidly?
 Black shorts made of polyester and spandex.
 Make sure that they are long enough so they won’t ride up or allow for your thighs to burn on hot car/bus leather but short enough so that they still look cute with your outfits.